JetBrains/meta-runner-power-pack/artifacts-publisher/README.md

 Installation Instructions
 =========================

-To install this Meta-runner, copy file "MRPP_PublishTeamCityArtifacts.xml" to <TeamCity Data Directory>/projects/<Project ID>/pluginData/metaRunners/ directory.
+To install this Meta-runner, copy file *MRPP_PublishTeamCityArtifacts.xml* to <TeamCity Data Directory>/projects/<Project ID>/pluginData/metaRunners/ directory.

 <Project ID> is the identifier of a project where you want to place the Meta-runner.
 If "metaRunners" directory does not exist it should be created.
 Once you place a file on disk, TeamCity server will detect it and load this Meta-runner.
 No server restart is required.